PatrycjaBlaszkowska/mixology-master/README.md

 ### Filter and Search bar :

 The "Alcohol Type Filter" and "Search Bar" features enable users to quickly and easily discover the perfect cocktail recipe.
-The "Alcohol Type Filter" allows users to narrow down their search by selecting from a range of spirits, such as gin, whiskey, rum, or vodka, to find cocktails that feature their preferred base spirit.
+The "Alcohol Type Filter" allows users to narrow down their search by selecting from a range of spirits, such as gin, whisky, rum, or vodka, to find cocktails that feature their preferred base spirit.
 The "Search Bar" enables users to search for cocktails by name.
 By combining these two features, users can rapidly locate and explore a vast array of cocktail recipes, making it easy to find the perfect drink to suit their taste preferences.
 On mobile devices, the "Alcohol Type Filter" toggles to the icon for easy access, allowing users to quickly switch between different spirit options without having to navigate through multiple menus.

 **Desktop** :